lib42/heqet/README.md

 Kubernetes allows declarative infrastructure which can be stored in git easily.
 Argo-CD is used to deploy those configurations.
 With Argo-CD it's simple to deploy Helm-Charts.
 But you still need to write a lot of redundant yaml-files.

 Heqet reduces the configuration required to deploy Helm-chart-based applications to the bare minimum:

- - What's the name of your app?
+ * What's the name of your app?
- - Which Chart to deploy?
+ * Which Chart to deploy?
- - Which values to apply?
+ * Which values to apply?
- - Do it!
+ * Deploy it!

+Making GitOps based deployments simple while keeping kubernetes power & customizability.

 ## Keyfeatures
  * Easy Setup [Just requires Kubernetes + Argo-CD]